microsoft/xlang/design_notes/XDN04 - xlang Metadata.md

 ## Abstract

-This document describes how types provided by an xlang component are represented in metadata files.
+This design note describes the machine-readable format used to encode details about [xlang types](XDN03%20-%20xlang%20Type%20System.md) implemented by xlang components.
+The metadata is used to generate language projections for xlang components automatically using compile time and/or run time tools.